 - Write an attention-grabbing headline to attract recruiters.

-- Let your LinkedIn profile summary focus on your top achievements and unique skills.
+- Let your LinkedIn profile focus on your top achievements and unique skills.

 - Personalize your LinkedIn URL